 Farmer Fellowships

-(The 2022 Farmer Fellowships have been awarded.
-Check back for information about 2023!)
+Chimacum Center Community Farmer Fellowships (CFF) (The 2022 Farmer Fellowships have been awarded.
+Please check back for information about 2023!)

 The Chimacum Center’s ‘Community Farmer Fellowship' supports emerging and continuing farmers in Jefferson County growing food and doing grassroots community work to increase equitable land access, to create food wellness and justice, to support a diverse community of nourishment and to deepen connections and cultural roots in the landscape that feeds us.